CSCS Alliance Partner

 Frequently Asked Questions

 Individuals need to hold the right CSCS card for the job they do on site.
 If you are carrying out a skilled job, such as water or gas mains and service laying, you should have the job specific EUSR CSCS Blue Skilled Worker card.
-Construction sites will no longer accept an EUSR CSCS Green Labourer card to gain access, when you are not a genuine Labourer.
+Construction sites may not accept an EUSR CSCS Green Labourer card to gain access, when you are not a genuine Labourer.

-Yes, an EUSR registration for any SHEA is required for an EUSR CSCS Green Labourer card.
+Yes, an EUSR SHEA registration is required for an EUSR CSCS Green Labourer card.

 Your SHEA card and registration will stay as it is until the expiry date, and if you work as a Labourer, you will still be able to use it to get onto a construction site.
 However, if you are not a Labourer, you may wish to apply for the specific job role CSCS card before your SHEA card expires as you could be refused entry onto a site if you don’t have the right CSCS card for your job.